Key Takeaways About How to Get the Smell of Weed Out of Your Car

 1. Essential oils/Scented oils

 If you've ever visited a yoga studio, you're already familiar with the lovely scent of essential oils.
-Many people prefer to use essential oils instead of candles, which may produce potentially harmful carcinogens while they're being burned.
-The best way to use essential oils is with an essential oil diffuser, which is basically a humidifier designed to diffuse water mixed with essential oils.
+The best way to use essential oils is with an essential oil diffuser, which is basically a humidifier that diffuses water mixed with essential oils.
 You can use a car diffuser to use these scented oils to remove the smell of weed from your car.

 2. Air Fresheners